Frequently Asked Questions (FAQs)

 What age of student will you accept?
 Will you accept a student who has already graduated from high school?

 Students must be under the age of 20 as of September 1 to be accepted into EPS' International Student Program.
-In some circumstance we would accept a student who has already graduated from high school.
+In some circumstances we would accept a student who has already graduated from high school.

 Do you have an orientation week?
 If so what dates?